2022 Rights Guide

 WHAT JONAH KNEW

-In Barbara Graham’s first novel, the psychological thriller WHAT JONAH KNEW, a seven-year-old boy inexplicably recalls the memories of a missing 22-year old musician.
-Helen, Henry Bird’s mother will stop at nothing to find her musician son.
-While the cops of Aurora Falls , NY believe that Henry’s absence is voluntary, Helen knows better.
-As her search, finally joined by the police, is pursued in earnest, a son Jonah is born to Lucie and Matt Pressman of Manhattan.
-Lucie is determined to become the kind of loving, attentive mother she never had, but this doesn’t stop young Jonah’s night terrors or his obsession with the imaginary ‘other mom and dog’ that he insists are real.
-Whether this is nature or nature, or something else entirely, surfaces when the Pressmans rent a summer cottage in Aurora Falls, and it becomes clear that Jonah knows a lot about Helen’s still-missing son.
-Whether this is a matter of bizarre coincidence, an expression of Jung’s collective unconscious, or whether Jonah could possibly be the reincarnation of Henry, remains to be uncovered.
-For readers of Lisa Jewell and Chloe Benjamin, this is a heart-stopping quest that forces two mothers to redefine not only what it means to be a mother and a human being, but the very nature of life – and death – because of what Jonah knows.
+In Barbara Graham’s psychological suspense thriller WHAT JONAH KNEW, a seven-year-old boy inexplicably recalls the memories of a missing 22-year old musician.
+Helen Bird will stop at nothing to find Henry, her musician son who has mysteriously disappeared in upstate New York.
+Though the cops believe that Henry’s absence is voluntary, Helen knows better.
+While she searches — joined finally by the police — a son Jonah is born to Lucie and Matt Pressman of Manhattan.
+Lucie does all that she can to be the kind of loving, attentive mother she never had, but can’t stop young Jonah’s night terrors or his obsession with the imaginary ‘other mom and dog’ that he insists are real.
+Whether Jonah’s anxiety is caused by nature or nature — or something else entirely – is the propulsive mystery at the heart of this novel.

 Barbara Graham is an author, seasoned essayist and playwright.
 Her articles have appeared in Glamour, More, O, National Geographic, Mindful, Self, Time, Tricyle, and Vogue.
 She is the author of the national bestseller Women Who Run with the Poodles, and the NY Times bestselling anthology Eye of My Heart: 7 Writers Reveal the Hidden Pleasures and Perils of Being a Grandmother.
 She lives in the San Francisco Bay Area.